nonoesp/GettingArchitectureDoneKit/README.md

 Create a line with its middle point as a parameter.

+### CRV: Thicken With Offset Thickness

+Create an outline from a line with a given thickness.

 ## License

 NOGrasshopperUtil is licensed under the MIT license. (http://opensource.org/licenses/MIT)